 Alternative lenders like National Funding feature business models that differ from traditional banks and credit unions.
 This makes it possible for them to offer loans to small business owners who may otherwise not qualify.

-Along with simple, straightforward applications, variable repayment terms and the ability to obtain cash in as few as 24 hours, the benefits of business financing from an alternative lender are clear.
+Along with simple, straightforward applications, variable repayment terms and the ability to obtain cash in as little as 24 hours, the benefits of business financing from an alternative lender are clear.

 Tailored business solutions